 Inciting incident?
 Climax?
 Hero's Journey?
 Characterization?
 There’s so much that goes into planning and writing a book, and stopping to think about just how much can easily give most writers moments of intense anxiety.

-You feel like you’re trying to tackle an impossible bestseller book checklist, and your hyper awareness of this could lead to frozen fists in front of the blank page.
-If you’re typing away, you might come to a fierce halt, probably trapped in paralysis by analysis, which leads to obsessing over details that just don’t matter on your first go.
+If you’re trying to tackle an impossible bestseller book checklist, you might come to a fierce halt, probably trapped in paralysis by analysis, obsessing over details that just don't matter on your first go.

 This is the exact reason my book stalled for eight years.